nelEcheverria01/watchman/README.md

 npm i @nelson_echeverria/watchman -D
 ```

+# behavior
+watchman will observe the folder in which the file passed by parameter is located, ignoring everything outside of it.

 # usage
 to implement watchman in your project, you can call watchman as a function and pass it the file name you want to monitor.